turingschool/backend-curriculum-site/module3/projects/self_directed_project.md

 ## <a name="project-concepts"></a> Project Concepts

 A week prior to the Self-Directed Project kickoff, each cohort member needs to generate at least **three project ideas**.
 The ideas must solve a real problem.
 To put your ideas into project proposals follow the template below.
 Each idea should have one project proposal.

-Once the project proposals are in place, each cohort member will pick an idea, and put the remaining two ideas into the shared ideas.
-The entire cohort will then vote on the ideas it wants to see built.
-Finally, the cohort members will have an opportunity to exchange their idea for one of the shared ones, or keep their original idea.

 ### Project Template